arunb2895/multi-omics-enteric-neurons/README.md

 # Multi-omics Enteric Neurons

-This repository is a starting point for exploring **multi‑omics data** from enteric neurons — the neurons that form the enteric nervous system within the gastrointestinal tract.
+This repository is a starting point for exploring **multi‑omics data** from enteric neurons- the neurons that form the enteric nervous system within the gastrointestinal tract.
 The goal is to integrate transcriptomic, proteomic, metabolomic and other omic datasets to understand how enteric neurons develop, adapt and communicate with their environment.